leoldding/soccer-analytics/README.md

 * \*Predictions.csv files contain model input data along with labels and final predictions.
 * \*Statistics.csv files contain descriptive statistics for the home and away data sets with only wins and losses.
 * \*Values.csv files contain, in this order, model AUC ROC score, model coefficients of all 9 inputs, model intercept, and outcome labels.
+* Also runs KMeans for k = 2 to 6, but only when all leagues are selected.
+* \*Silhouette.csv file contains the silhouette scores in order for k = 2 to 6.